 Swiss Netball is the governing body for the sport of netball in Switzerland and is a full Member of both the International Netball Federation (INF) and of Netball Europe (NE).

 Formed in 2009, the Association, predominantly organised by volunteers, has been paramount in supporting the exponential development of this fast, fun and feminine sport across French and German-speaking Switzerland.
-The national team first obtained a world ranking in 2012 and has since climbed to 28th in the world.
+The national team first obtained a world ranking in 2012 and has climbed as high as 28th in the world.
 See Our History

 Swiss Netball is governed by its Statutes and Articles 60 to 79 of the Swiss Civil Code, and has three categories of Member: